-Jojoba Oil (Simmondsia chinensis): Derived from jojoba seed, this highly moisturizing oil is naturally rich in proteins, minerals, vitamin E and myristic acid, essential nutrients for healthy skin.
+Jojoba oil (Simmondsia chinensis): Derived from jojoba seed, this highly moisturizing oil is naturally rich in proteins, minerals, vitamin E and myristic acid, all essential nutrients for healthy skin.

 Lavender (Lavandula angustifolia): A hydrating and calming ingredient that’s used in aromatherapy and cosmetic preparations.
-It is used to rebalance dryness on the skin leaving it feeling refreshed and hydrated.
-(Read more)
+It is used to rebalance dryness on the skin, leaving it feeling refreshed and hydrated.

 Marshmallow (Althaea officinalis): Marshmallow root contains a high percentage of natural mucilage, giving extracts of marshmallow root a thick, syrup-like consistency.
 This humectant quality gives marshmallow its intensive hydrating and softening properties that help to rebalance dryness on the skin.

 Peptides: These molecules are formed when collagen breaks down.
 Because it’s a protein, collagen is made of long chains of amino acids, and when small segments break off, they form peptides, which in turn signal your skin to create new collagen.
-According to Ben Fuchs, they improve just about any chemical reaction you want to catalyze on your skin.
+They improve just about any chemical reaction you want to catalyze on your skin.
 Also known as: dipeptides, tetrapeptides, peptapeptides, etc.

-Retinyl Palmitate: This oil-soluble form of vitamin A is readily absorbed into the skin to provide antioxidant benefit while rebalancing dryness.
+Retinyl palmitate: This oil-soluble form of vitamin A is readily absorbed into the skin to provide antioxidant benefits while rebalancing dryness.

-Tea Tree (Melaleuca alternifolia): A narrow-leafed paper bark, tea tree is a member of an extensive botanical family that releases powerful essential oils.
+Tea tree (Melaleuca alternifolia): A narrow-leafed paper bark, tea tree is a member of an extensive botanical family that releases powerful essential oils.
 It’s taken from a bush that’s native to the northeast coast of Australia, and has long been used by Australian aborigines for its healing properties.
 Tea tree oil is a natural antiseptic and a cleansing agent that rebalances oiliness on the skin.
-(Read more)

 Vitamin A: Skin cells divide rapidly, and vitamin A helps them grow at the right pace.
 It’s also an important vitamin for stimulating collagen production.
-Also known as retinol or retinyl palmitate or retinoic acid (prescription strength).
+Also known as retinol, retinyl palmitate or retinoic acid (prescription strength).